impredmet/tron-sniper/README.md

 The bot will now start and connect to Telegram, MongoDB, and the TRON network.

-### Project Structure
+### Available Commands

-- `src/index.ts`: The main entry point of the bot.
-- `src/config.ts`: Configuration file for the bot.
-- `src/callbacks/`: Contains all the Telegram callback handlers.
-- `src/commands/`: Contains the command handlers for the bot.
-- `src/server/`: Contains server-related logic such as sniping processes.
-- `src/utils/`: Utility functions and classes.
+- `/start`: Initializes the bot and provides a welcome message.
+- `/wallets`: Displays all wallets associated with your account.
+- `/positions`: Shows your current token positions.
+- `/pendingsnipes`: Lists all your pending sniping operations.

 ### License